abigailramsoe/aeGenomics/day1/README.md

 └── README.md
 ```

 Git is a version-control system software for tracking changes in a set of files, and is useful for coordinating work among multiple people working in collaboration.
 GitHub is one of the most popular git repository hosting services.
-Git is not covered within the scope of this class, and will only be used for downloading the exercise materials.
+Git is not covered within the scope of this classs, and will only be used for downloading the exercise materials.
 To learn more about git and GitHub, see [GithHub Lab](https://lab.github.com/) (optional).

 ```sh